OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

    "return": "OK"
  }

-``ebpf-bypassed-stats`` command will return the number of elements in IPv4 and IPv6 flow tables for each interfaces ::
+``iface-bypassed-stats`` command will return the number of elements in IPv4 and IPv6 flow tables for each interfaces ::

  # suricatasc
- >>> ebpf-bypassed-stats
+ >>> iface-bypassed-stats
  Success:
  {
      "enp94s0np0": {